The Film

 Sweet Charity is based on the 1966 stage musical by Cy Coleman, Dorothy Fields and Neil Simon and in turn based on the classic film Nights of Cabira (1957) by Federico Fellini.
 Much as I admired Nights of Cabiria it has the same problem I have with Fellini's equally celebrated The Road ("La Strada") and that is namely the patented lead performance and characterisation by Guilietta Masina; that of the gamine waif who is mistreated by life but does sweet F-all to improve her lot; making the same bad decisions one after the other in trusting user males who always "disappoint" her.

 In any case the purchaser of this utterly magnificent and superb Blu-ray package can judge for themselves because both are presented here seamlessly branched.
-In either version, it's stunningly mounted, very theatrical and simultaneously very cinematic production.
+In either version, it's stunningly mounted and simultaneously a very theatrical and very cinematic production.
 Chiefly down to the superb staging and direction and the amazing cinematography of Robert Surtees.

 This is a stunning transfer done in 4K by Universal and it has been expertly encoded by Fidelity in Motion under maestro David MacKenzie's direction.